 You must meet three eligibility requirements to collect unemployment benefits in California:

 Virtually all states look at your recent work history and earnings during a one-year base period to determine your eligibility for unemployment.
-In California, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your claim for benefits.
-For example, if you file your claim in October of 2019, the base period would be from April 1, 2019, through March 31, 2020.
+In California, as in most states, the base period is usually the earliest four of the five complete calendar quarters before you filed your claim for benefits.
+For example, if you file your claim in July 2020, the base period would be from April 1, 2019, through March 31, 2020.
 However, if you didn't earn enough during the regular base period, the EDD will use the most recent four quarters as an alternate base period.